 In 2018, she participated in the Bora Laskin national moot court competition, at which she pleaded a constitutional and administrative law case with determination, aplomb and proficiency.

-Prior to studying law, Christelle had the invaluable experience of being a juror in a criminal trial.
-In addition, she previously worked for a firm specialized in drafting appeal factums.
-She has also completed a bachelor’s degree in literary studies.
+Prior to studying law, Christelle drew on her analytical abilities and composure when she acted as a juror in a criminal trial.
+She also previously worked for a firm specialized in drafting appeal factums, and completed a bachelor’s degree in literary studies.

 Volunteer and community activities